 Car insurance laws in Michigan

 Michigan drivers are required to follow several car insurance laws.
-Some of these laws are different from other states because Michigan is considered to be a no-fault state.
+Some of these laws are different from other states because Michigan is considered a no-fault state.
 Here are the basic laws around car insurance in Michigan:

-- $40,000 in bodily injury liability coverage per accident
+- $100,000 total bodily injury liability per accident

-- $10,000 in property damage liability coverage per accident (applies to out-of-state claims only)
+- $10,000 in property damage liability per accident

 Penalties for driving without insurance in Michigan